-The increase in the use of marijuana and Cannabis continues to attract interest from several actors.
-More and more states are increasingly legalizing marijuana and Cannabis due to the potential benefits derived from it.
+The increase in the use of marijuana and cannabis continues to attract interest from several actors.
+More and more states are increasingly legalizing marijuana and cannabis due to the potential benefits derived from it.

-To fully understand the potential benefit and the side effects of these products, it is imperative first to understand the key differences between CBD and THC.
+To fully understand the potential benefit and side effects of these products, it is imperative first to understand the key differences between CBD and THC.

 What is CBD?